Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Empirical Evaluation

-\paragraph{Importance of Inference-Awareness (Fig.~\ref{fig:IAFig}).} We examine the role of inference awareness in prompt optimization.
-Across all six datasets, \textsc{Iapo} methods markedly outperform the inference-agnostic methods, demonstrating the gains achievable when \emph{jointly} optimizing the prompt and inference scale. $\mathit{TRIPLE}(N= 1)$ fails as it does not leverage inference scaling.
-On the other hand, $\mathit{TRIPLE}(N= Random)$ fails because it does not optimize the scaling for different contexts.
-The screening variant \textsc{PSST}$+K1$—which effectively approximates a near‑decoupled (prompt‑only) procedure—fails to reach the optimum in most cases, performing competitively only on \textsc{CommonsenseQA} and showing pronounced underperformance on summarization.
-This is because it gets stuck with deceiving prompts that fail to scale compared to prompts that may not perform well under single-shot but improve significantly under scaling.
+\paragraph{Importance of Inference-Awareness (Figure\,\ref{fig:IAFig}).} We examine the role of inference awareness in prompt optimization.
+Across all six datasets, \textsc{Iapo} methods markedly outperform the inference-agnostic methods, demonstrating the gains achievable when \emph{jointly} optimizing the prompt and inference scale.
+TRIPLE (N= 1) fails as it does not leverage inference scaling.
+On the other hand, TRIPLE (N= Random) fails because it does not optimize the scaling for different contexts.
+The screening variant \textsc{Psst}$+K1$—which effectively approximates a near‑decoupled (prompt‑only) procedure—fails to reach the optimum in most cases, performing competitively only on \textsc{CommonsenseQA} and showing pronounced underperformance on summarization.
+This is because it gets stuck with deceptive prompts that fail to scale compared to prompts that may not perform well under single-shot but improve significantly under scaling.
 These findings underscore the essential role of \textsc{Iapo} in aligning black‑box LLMs and the pitfalls of disjoint optimization.
-Overall, \textsc{Iapo} outperforms disjoint optimization by up to 25\% and prompt-only optimization by up to 50\%.
+Overall, \textsc{Iapo} outperforms disjoint optimization by up to 25\% and prompt-only optimization by up to 50\% in our experiments.